OGscamp/Unitree-Go2-Automated-Home-Inspector/Feedback and Analysis System/README.md

 This module listens to the robot’s 2D map and turns it into simple metrics.

-## How values are interpreted in Rviz
+## How values of cells are interpreted in Rviz
 ```
 -1 → unknown (not scanned yet) \
 0 → free (traversable) \